rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 In many cases supposed chiliastic views from church fathers were in fact reactions to gnosticism and not arguments in favor of a millennial kingdom prior to the final judgment.
 The case of Irenaeus is illustrative here,

 ???+ example "Premillennialism of Irenaeus?"
     Irenaeus is often accused (or credited) with Chiliasm but there's no known writings where he affirms any such view.
-Instead we find he wrote arguments in favor of bodily resurrections and descriptions of a worldly heaven.
+Instead we find he wrote detailed arguments in favor of bodily resurrections including descriptions of a worldly heaven.
     Irenaeus promoted the pharisaic "bodily incarnation" view and described the heavenly world in terms of both matter and spirit.
 These were arguments against the anti-materialism of the gnostics (who denied bodily resurrections any material reality to heaven).

     Assuming Irenaeus gave a defense of Chiliasm is to blatantly misread what he actually wrote, or to conflate amillennialism with gnosticism, which is too absurd to comment on.

-If not chiliastic, how was *Apokalypsis 20:1-10* understood by early Christians and throughout church history?
+If not chiliastic, then how was *Apokalypsis 20:1-10* understood by early Christians and throughout church history?

-It was understood exegetically through  the *Old Testament* prophecies, the ground from which Apokalypsis/Revelation emerges.
+Importantly, Revelation was understood exegetically through  the *Old Testament* prophecies, the ground from which Apokalypsis/Revelation emerges.
 Prior to the coming of Christ, man was in exile, in a fallen depraved state with no dominion or power over creation.
-Man was instead subordinate to the powers and principalities governing the world, which points all the way back to "that old serpent".
+Man was instead subordinate to the powers and principalities governing the world as it was, which points all the way back to "that old serpent".